 Years ago, women began fighting for equal rights.
 Fast forward to 2017, and we’re still fighting.
 Except that we now have slight (slight!) freedom to pick our battle — and our choice of weapon.

-Let’s face it, not all of us have the luxury of disappearing for a day or the security of going to a march.
+Let’s face it, not all of us have the luxury of disappearing for a day, or even marching!
 In this age of rampant bigotry — some of us have more to lose than others — our nationality, race, identity, immigration status all standing to become collateral damage against our search for equality.
 That doesn’t mean we stop fighting because we never stop fighting.
 We just burn the hate and give it right back to them, instead of burning bras out on the street (although if you’re an activist, more power to you!)

 Not doing what everybody else is doing, does not/should not make you feel like you’re less of a feminist.
 Feminism is not war — it is a state of being.
 Of being equal to men, and doing normal things in normal ways that don’t degrade you or make you feel small because of your gender.
 So this women’s day/month/year, be proud.
 Be a feminist.
 One day, one step at a time — this is how you become a warrior: